s4ke/Master-Thesis/src/md/004-relwork.md

 parallel execution of multiple functions with their respective inputs.
 A good survey of parallel Haskells can be found in @marlow2013parallel.

-Our PArrow implementation uses three task parallel languages as backends: the GpH [@Trinder1996; @Trinder1998a] parallel Haskell dialect and its multicore version [@Marlow2009], the `Par` Monad [@par-monad; @Foltzer:2012:MPC:2398856.2364562], and Eden [@eden; @Loogen2012].
+Our PArrows implementation uses three task parallel languages as backends: the GpH [@Trinder1996; @Trinder1998a] parallel Haskell dialect and its multicore version [@Marlow2009], the `Par` Monad [@par-monad; @Foltzer:2012:MPC:2398856.2364562], and Eden [@eden; @Loogen2012].